nuvla/deployment/swarm/README.md

 The following sections describe each step of the deployment and configuration of a target or host Docker Swarm infrastructure.

-## Setup

-Clone this repository to a convenient location.

 ## Docker Swarm Cluster

 Deploy a vanilla Docker Swarm cluster using the installation method